 But take a look at some of the old buildings, most of them small, and you will see style unfound in any of the newer construction that has gone on in the surrounding area since the 70s.
-The most striking contrast is the little two-story building at the north-east corner of Sacramento and Kearny—solid and sturdy—and the Hilton opposite Portsmouth Square, also known as the "Chinese Park".
+The most striking contrast is the little three-story building at the north-east corner of Sacramento and Kearny—solid and sturdy—and the Hilton opposite Portsmouth Square, also known as the "Chinese Park".
 Nothing could have less class than the Hilton.
 Formless and colorless, it is as ugly as a building can get.
 Stare at your thumb or anything else, then at the Hilton, and you will know the difference between good design and bad.

 But let us move on down toward Pine Street, where we cross Kearny, turn down Pine, then head into Belden Place, a little alley that runs between Pine and Bush.
 Take a good look.
 It is nothing but an alley.
 And yet it is has bright color and life.
 Within this narrow confine, there are many small restaurants with tables spilling out into the alley.
 It is a touch of Europe in the nothingness of a back alley.
 It is so small yet it holds so much.
 Does that mean that nothing is more?
 Or that smaller is better?
 Maybe.
 It certainly beats the Carnelian Room at the top of the Bank of America Building.
 Even know about the Carnelian Room?
 If you're in the business world you probably do.
-Or if you like exclusive dining far from the grime of the street and close contact other people, this is your place.
+Or if you like exclusive dining far from the grime of the street and close contact with other people, this is your place.
 "But it has a view," I hear you say.
 Yes, indeed it does.
 So let us soften our opinion of this place with a view.
 Views are wonderful in San Francisco and we still have much to look at despite high buildings with views.